Best Free Field Service Software in 2026 (Actually Free, Not Freemium)

 – Field tech features

-**Best for:** Solo service business operators who want professional invoicing and accounting at no cost.
-Pair with another scheduling tool.
+Best for: Solo operators who want professional invoicing and accounting free.
+Use with another scheduling tool.

 Website: invoiceninja.com

-Invoice Ninja is a more featured invoicing platform than Wave but limits the free plan to 20 clients.
-For very small operations, that’s plenty.
+Invoice Ninja is more featured than Wave but limits the free plan to 20 clients.
+For small operations, that works fine.

 Free features: